gravitational/teleport/docs/4.2/installation.md

 $ sudo chown $USER /var/lib/teleport
 ```

-If the build succeeds the binaries `teleport, tsh`, and `tctl` are now in the
+If the build succeeds, the binaries `teleport, tsh`, and `tctl` are now in the
 directory `$GOPATH/src/github.com/gravitational/teleport/build`

 <!--Notes on what to do if the build does not succeed, troubleshooting-->